Revealing The Invisible: How Artificial Intelligence is About to Change Everything

 Far-fetched?
 Only if you discount the enormous power of new technologies such as Artificial Intelligence and machine learning, which will use the invisible patterns in all of our behaviors to develop an intimate understanding of what drives us, where we see value, and how we want to experience the world.

 Fascinating, engaging, and incredibly timely, Revealing the Invisible provides a front row seat to the future of business and our lives in the 21st century.

-Digital Transformation and Business Ecosystems
+Digital Disruption/Transformation and Business Ecosystems